 Not the rain drizzling down in the capital of Capricorn, not the cold moonlight spilling through the trees at the southern Argoan-Capricornian border, not the soot and salt of the Twin Cities, not the creaks of an old library, not a single buzz at the back of his mind.

 A clattering sound drew his attention away.
 Talib had tripped over the desk, sending all the letters he had been carrying fluttering into the air.
-They cascaded downward in a psychedelic, hypnotic, rainbow array, occasionally catching glow from the overhead v-lights.
+They cascaded downwards in a psychedelic, hypnotic, rainbow array, occasionally catching glow from the overhead v-lights.
 Like rain.
 Tumbling down.
-Like how Jericho had tumbled down those stairs all those months ago.
+Like how Jericho himself had tumbled down those stairs all those months ago.

 Alice stared at him.
 “What’s wrong?”